How Canada views study abroad admissions amid COVID-19 Fallout?

-What is interesting to note is that similar pro-student initiatives and flexible measures are likely to be worked out for fall enrolments-as this is the time when more than 50% international students register.
+What is interesting to note is that similar pro-student initiatives and flexible measures are likely to be worked out for fall enrolments-as this is the time when more than 50% of international students register for abroad education.
 Though it is hoped that the virus curve would flatten by the time the fall season comes around, there is likely to be a contingency plan in place to onboard fall students online if the situation does not stabilize.

 The road ahead for the fall intake students is quite unclear at this point.
 What is evident is that the Canadian schools and universities are likely to incur a substantial financial loss if students decide to defer their admission plans or Canada rescinds proactive measures like online registration.

 Considering the financial ramifications that Canada would have to undergo in the event of not being able to onboard international students this time around, one hopes that a win-win situation will emerge for all the stakeholders concerned: the Canadian government, university and schools and most importantly study abroad students agonizingly waiting to make it to their dream MS destination – Canada!